johnpyp/edgedb/docs/cli/edgedb_cloud/edgedb_cloud_secretkey/edgedb_cloud_secretkey_create.rst

     This CLI command requires CLI version 3.0 or later.

-Create a new secret key
+Creates a new secret key.

 .. cli:synopsis::